-Finish cuts is automatically programmed for Profile events if these values are set in the Default Info key.
+Finish cuts and the number of passes are automatically programmed for Profile events if these values are set in the Default Info key.
 Finish Cuts are only programmed when the Tool Right or Tool Left positions are selected.

 Circle Profile